 But pushy parents aren’t the only factor.
 Many young women are making these decisions on their own, based on the choices in front of them.
 Maybe they never played on a club team.
 Maybe the competition in high school is just too tough.
 Maybe they choose to specialize.
 They can lose interest or burn out.
 Maybe they find their true passion is something other than a sport.

-Ultimately, they support her decision – one made by close evaluation of circumstances and logistics.
+Ultimately, they support her decision – one made by a close evaluation of circumstances and logistics.

 Here’s the statistic that scares me a little – 70% of the girls surveyed felt they didn’t belong in sports.

 Palmer has stayed active in academic activities and mission trips, but her mom sees the absence of sport and its impact.
-Wanting her daughter to experience competition, team building, new friendship and self-confidence, this mom is encouraging her daughter to find another sport.
-This fall Palmer will run cross-country.
+Wanting her daughter to experience competition, team building, new friendships, and self-confidence, this mom encourages her daughter to find another sport.
+This fall, Palmer will run cross-country.

 So what can be done to create more opportunities for young women to remain in competitive sports?
 Is it possible parents should focus their energy on this issue, rather than pressuring individual success and bugging coaches about playing time?
-As a sports-mom I’m not immune to a little complaining and bleacher-coaching, but could our efforts be better spent on figuring out how to create an environment where young athletes can thrive?
-Provide options and let them decide or offer to coach or get involved so we can make sure girls have opportunities.
+As a sports-mom, I’m not immune to a little complaining and bleacher-coaching, but could our efforts be better spent on figuring out how to create an environment where young athletes can thrive?
+Provide options and let them decide or offer to coach or get involved to make sure girls have opportunities.